 Not too many NBA players can look small next to Allen Iverson and his 6’0 160 pound frame.
 5’5 130 pound Earl Boykins is the exception.
-Not just an exception as in he looked like a little kid next to most players in the league but the undrafted Boykins was an exceptional player lasting 14 years in the league – on 10 different NBA teams.
+Not just an exception as in he looks like a little kid next to most players in the league, but the undrafted Boykins was an exceptional player lasting 14 years in the league, playing on 10 different NBA teams.

-His best seasons were with the Denver Nuggets, where he averaged up to 14.6 points per game.
-But, before he went to Denver, he made a stop in Golden State and played with the 2002-2003 Warriors and this crop of youngsters with ridiculous potential: Gilbert Arenas, Jason Richardson, Troy Murphy, Antawn Jamison and Mike Dunleavy.
+Before he went to Denver and before he became Mr “Motherfucking” Boykins of Milwaukee, he had a pit stop in Golden State, where he played with this crop of young Warriors with ridiculous potential: Gilbert Arenas, Jason Richardson, Troy Murphy, Antawn Jamison and Mike Dunleavy.

 “He played great,” Iverson said.
 “He showed a lot of heart for a guy that size.
 That speaks for itself.
 The guy plays with his heart and the ability that God gave him.
 Never under estimate